retaildevcrews/caf-terraform-landingzones-starter/enterprise_scale/construction_sets/aks/online/aks_secure_baseline/02-aks.md

 ## Install Flux
 - To install and configure Flux in the cluster, the instructions can be found [here](./flux/README.md).

+## Deploy ngsa-app
+- Follow instructions on [ngsa](./ngsa/README.md) to deploy ngsa-app to AKS cluster.

+## Deploy loderunner
+- Follow instructions on [loderunner](./loderunner/README.md) to deploy loderunner to AKS cluster.

 ## Deploy sample workload